ungleich/cdist/cdist/conf/type/__sensible_editor/man.rst

 LIMITATIONS
 -----------

+This type depends upon the :strong:`sensible-editor`\ (1) script which is part of the sensible-utils package.

-This type supports the following operating systems:
+Therefore, the following operating systems are supported:
   * Debian 8 (jessie) or later
   * Devuan
   * Ubuntu 8.10 (intrepid) or later
   * RHEL/CentOS 7 or later (EPEL repo required)
   * Fedora 21 or later

-In general, this type could work on operating systems on which the sensible-utils package is available.

-On old versions of Ubuntu the sensible-* utils are part of the debianutils package.
+Note: on old versions of Ubuntu the sensible-* utils are part of the debianutils package.

 SEE ALSO